selianordev/Testingrep/README.md

 # this is tutorial for vuejs

-Basic Vue js components
+Basic Vue js components && Beginners Vuejs

-what you need in order to start working Vuejs
+what you need to know in order to start working in Vuejs

 Basic knowledge of JavaScript
 Basic knowledge of HTML